Todesfuge: Influence

 Bonnie Roos asserts that the poem "has become a national symbol in postwar Germany."
 Nan Rosenthal has noted "It was anthologised in readers for [German] high-schools...It was also set to music by numerous German composers and read on television programmes...To commemorate the fiftieth anniversary of Kristallnacht in 1988, "Death Fugue" was read aloud in the Bundestag" (the German Parliament).

 "Todesfuge" has been set as a musical work by, among others, the American composers Samuel Adler and Aaron Jay Kernis, the Hungarian composer György Kósa and the Israeli composer Leon Shidlovsky.
 Harrison Birtwistle has set the poem as part of his cycle Pulse Shadows: Meditations on Paul Celan; the setting also contains hints of the poem's original tango associations.
 The German composer Hans-Jürgen von Bose has written a version for mixed choir, organ and baritone solo.

-Diamanda Galás composed and sang a piano version of the poem in her 2003 live album Defixiones: Will and Testament.
+Diamanda Galás composed and performed a version for voice and piano, on her 2003 live album Defixiones: Will and Testament.

 The phrase der Tod ist ein Meister aus Deutschland ("Death is a master from Germany)" has been used in songs, often in altered form, e.g. by the Black Metal-Band Eisregen (their 2005 album Hexenhaus contains "Der Tod ist ein Meister aus Thüringen").
 The poem is used in a song by German punk band Slime, "Der Tod ist ein Meister aus Deutschland".

 Rüdiger Safranski titled his biography of Martin Heidegger, who was involved with the Nazi party, Ein Meister aus Deutschland.

 The poem's concluding couplet—in translation, "your golden hair Margarete / your ashen hair Sulamith"—was used as the title of two paintings, Dein goldenes Haar Margarete and Dein aschenes Haar Sulamith, created in 1981 by the German artist Anselm Kiefer.